Discover The Tragic True Stories Of History’s Most Infamous Suicides, From Sylvia Plath To Kurt Cobain

 Famous Suicides: Robin Williams

-His is not just one of the most famous suicides, but also one of the most baffling.
+His is not just one of the most famous suicides, but also one of the most shocking.

-The death of Robin Williams shocked the world in 2014.
-Known for his infectiously funny and good-natured personality, the loss of Williams left a lasting impact on Hollywood.
+The death of Robin Williams stunned the world in 2014.
+Especially because he was known for his infectiously funny and good-natured personality, the loss of Williams left a lasting impact around the world.

-Born on July 21, 1951, in Chicago, Ill., Williams began his career as an improviser and stand-up comedian.
-He transitioned to television in the 1970s with his show Mork & Mindy which made him a household name.
+Born on July 21, 1951, in Chicago, Williams eventually launched a career as an improviser and stand-up comedian.
+He transitioned to television in the 1970s with his show Mork & Mindy, which made him a household name.

 Raquel Welch With Robin Williams

-In 2014, after a particularly rough period of time both personally and professionally, Williams was found dead in his California home on Aug.
-11. In a statement released by his publicist on the day of his death, she revealed that Williams had “been battling severe depression of late.”
+On August 11, 2014, after a particularly rough period of time both personally and professionally, Williams was found dead in his California home.
+In a statement released by his publicist on the day of his death, she revealed that Williams had “been battling severe depression of late.”

 His wife also said that on top of dealing with depression, the comedian had recently been diagnosed with Parkinson’s disease.

-A press release issued the day after his death revealed that he had died from “asphyxia due to hanging.”
+A press release issued the day after his death revealed how Robin Williams died: “asphyxia due to hanging.”
 There was also a pocket knife discovered at the scene and several cuts were made on his left wrist.

 For days after his death, a stream of fans of all ages came by the comedian’s home to lay flowers and pay tribute to the man who had given them so much joy.